grandseiken/krastorio2-assets-ultracube/README.md

-# Krastorio 2 - Assets
+# Krastorio 2 Assets (Ultracube fork)

-This is the assets mod for [Krastorio 2](https://github.com/raiguard/krastorio-2).
-The graphics and sounds are kept in a separate mod so the base mod can be as light as possible, allowing for hotfixes to be feasible.

-Please use the base repository linked above for all discussion.
+This is an [Ultracube](https://github.com/grandseiken/factorio-ultracube)-specific fork of the [Krastorio2Assets](https://github.com/raiguard/Krastorio2Assets) repository, frozen at version 2.0.0 to avoid breakages due to updates to the original assets mod.